jagrio/MachineLearningSlippage/MLslippagesrc/MLslippage/README.md

 ## How to use

-Initially folders `features` and `plots` are empty and they fill up by usage of components described below.
+Initially folders `data` and `plots` are empty and they fill up by usage of components described below.

 ### Requirements